-(a) an annual advisory fee payable quarterly, equal to 0.25% of the Adjusted Cost Base of REIT's assets, prorated to take into account any acquisitions or dispositions during any monthly period, where "Adjusted Cost Base" means the book value of the assets of the

-REIT, as shown on its most recent consolidated statement of financial position, plus the amount of accumulated depreciation and amortization shown thereon, less cash raised by REIT in equity issues which is not yet invested in properties or other assets.

-For the year ended December 31, 2016, the costs of these services amounted to \$465 (\$374 for the year ended December 31, 2015).

-- (b) an acquisition fee equal to (i) 1.00% of the purchase price paid by the REIT for the purchase of a property, on the first \$100,000 of properties acquired in each fiscal year; (ii) 0.75% of the purchase price paid by the REIT for the purchase price of a property on the next \$100,000 of properties acquired in each fiscal year, and (iii) 0.50% of the purchase price paid by the REIT for the purchase of a property, on properties in excess of \$200,000 acquired in each fiscal year. - For the year ended December 31, 2016, the costs of these services amounted to \$432 (\$587 for the year ended December 31, 2015). - (c) a property management fee equal to the then applicable market rate for property management services when such services are not otherwise delegated or subcontracted to third parties.

-For the year ended December 31, 2016, the costs of these services amounted to \$32 (\$26 for the year ended December 31, 2015).
+- (a) an annual advisory fee payable quarterly, equal to 0.25% of the Adjusted Cost Base of REIT's assets, prorated to take into account any acquisitions or dispositions during any monthly period, where "Adjusted Cost Base" means the book value of the assets of the REIT, as shown on its most recent consolidated statement of financial position, plus the amount of accumulated depreciation and amortization shown thereon, less cash raised by REIT in equity issues which is not yet invested in properties or other assets. - For the three and nine month periods ended September 30, 2017, the costs of these services amounted to \$148 and \$429 respectively (\$115 and \$341 for the three and nine month periods ended September 30, 2016 respectively). - (b) an acquisition fee equal to (i) 1.00% of the purchase price paid by the REIT for the purchase of a property, on the first \$100,000 of properties acquired in each fiscal year; (ii) 0.75% of the purchase price paid by the REIT for the purchase price of a property on the next \$100,000 of properties acquired in each fiscal year, and (iii) 0.50% of the purchase price paid by the REIT for the purchase of a property, on properties in excess of \$200,000 acquired in each fiscal year. - For the three and nine month periods ended September 30, 2017, the costs of these services amounted to \$486 and \$516 respectively (\$Nil for the three and nine month periods ended September 30, 2016 respectively). - (c) a property management fee equal to the then applicable market rate for property management services when such services are not otherwise delegated or subcontracted to third parties. - For the three and nine month periods ended September 30, 2017, the costs of these services amounted to \$10 and \$27 respectively (\$8 and \$24 for the three and nine month periods ended September 30, 2016 respectively).

-During the year ended December 31, 2016, the REIT reimbursed the Manager approximately \$52 for out-of-pocket expenses for services directly related to property acquisitions of the REIT (\$58 for the year ended December 31, 2015).
+During the three and nine month periods ended September 30, 2017, the REIT reimbursed the Manager approximately \$21 and \$33 respectively for out-of-pocket expenses for services directly related to property acquisitions of the REIT (\$Nil for the three and nine month periods ended September 30, 2016).